-Paddy Donovan backs newcomer Cian Hedderman to challenge King Kane Tucker - Irish Boxing
+Paddy Donovan backs newcomer Kian Hedderman to challenge King Kane Tucker - Irish Boxing

-Paddy Donovan backs newcomer Cian Hedderman to challenge King Kane Tucker
+Paddy Donovan backs newcomer Kian Hedderman to challenge King Kane Tucker

 It’s the kind of fight that you could only see in the National Stadium this weekend.